All motifs

 Smoke as a recurring image of obscurity, residue, and craving - something inhaled that both intoxicates and obscures, leaving traces that persist after the source is gone.
 In Taylor's writing smoke can operate simultaneously as the literal atmosphere of a place (a pub, a city), the obscuring quality of deception ('blowing smoke'), and the addictive substance the speaker craves after attempting recovery.
 There's a related use where smoke isn't the substance itself but a stand-in for someone who's gone: the way the smell of them might linger after they've left a room, as in cardigan's 'the smell of smoke would hang around this long.'
 That use belongs with the catalogue's ghost imagery, alongside mist and other lingering-trace images, which carry the same trace of a presence the speaker can no longer reach.

-Smoke carries the doubled charge of pleasure and obscurity - what was enjoyed in the moment (the atmosphere, the city, the relationship) was also what prevented the speaker from seeing clearly.
-The recovery register ('breathing clean air' vs. 'miss the smoke') makes it a figure for the addictive quality of a destructive relationship.
+Smoke works in two directions at once, pleasure and obscurity bound together: what was enjoyed in the moment, the atmosphere, the city, the relationship, was also what kept the speaker from seeing clearly.
+The recovery register, breathing clean air set against missing the smoke, turns it into a figure for the addictive pull of a relationship that was bad for her.

 Appears in 12 songs